Fivell/policies/source/sections/07-systems_access_policy.md

    measures.
    - All production access to systems is performed through a bastion/jump host accessed through a VPN.
-Direct access to production systems is disallowed by Datica's VPN configuration.
+Direct access to production systems is disallowed by Versionista's VPN configuration.
    - On production Linux bastions, all file transfer services are disabled including file-transfer functionality of SSH services (SCP/SFTP).
    - On production Windows bastions, local drive mappings are disabled by Group Policy settings.
-   - Configuration settings for enforcing these technical controls are managed by Datica's configuration management tooling, Chef/Salt.
+   - Configuration settings for enforcing these technical controls are managed by Versionista's configuration management tooling, Chef/Salt.

 ## 7.14 PaaS Customer Access to Systems

-Datica grants PaaS customer secure system access via VPN connections.
+Versionista grants PaaS customer secure system access via VPN connections.
 This access is only to Customer-specific systems, no other systems in the environment.
 These connections are setup at customer deployment.
-These connections are secured and encrypted and the only method for customers to connect to Datica hosted systems.
+These connections are secured and encrypted and the only method for customers to connect to Versionista hosted systems.

-In the case of data migration, Datica does, on a case by case basis, support customers in importing data.
-In these cases Datica requires that all data is secured and encrypted in transit, such as by using SFTP or SCP for transferring files.
+In the case of data migration, Versionista does, on a case by case basis, support customers in importing data.
+In these cases Versionista requires that all data is secured and encrypted in transit, such as by using SFTP or SCP for transferring files.

-In the case of an investigation, Datica will assist customers, at Datica's discretion, and law enforcement in forensics.
+In the case of an investigation, Versionista will assist customers, at Versionista's discretion, and law enforcement in forensics.